 It is widely believed that the octogenarian King Salman will step down relatively soon, allowing the 32-year-old MBS to become absolute monarch.

 Betting on MBS is one of the few clear wins that Jared Kushner, and by extension his father-in law, President Trump, have had in the foreign policy sphere.
 Kushner cultivated MBS and invited him to the White House early in the Trump presidency.
 Together they organized President Trump’s first foreign trip as President to Saudi Arabia in May, where Trump was given the most royal of welcomes.

 An economic revolution?

 MBS is also attempting to revolutionize the Saudi economy.
 Given the decline in oil prices and the fact that the Saudi economy is almost totally dependent on oil, something clearly needed to be done.

-," which is an ambitious effort to wean Saudis off oil and their almost total dependence on government (by which 70% of the population is employed).
+MBS has proposed what is known as “Vision 2030,” which is an ambitious effort to wean Saudis off oil and their almost total dependence on government (by which 70% of the population is employed).
 They pay no taxes and also receive free education and health care as well as receiving subsidies for water, gas and electricity.

 This model is unsustainable and if it keeps up, the International Monetary Fund estimated in 2015 that the Saudi economy would run out of financial reserves in five years, which is why MBS has been moving so quickly to try to change things.

 He faces some formidable obstacles, however.
 Taxing Saudis is a nonstarter and cutting bonuses and benefits for government officials proved deeply unpopular and was reversed in April.